wesleyboar/DS-User-Guide/user-guide/docs/usecases/arduino/usecase_quoFEM.md

 [![Open In DesignSafe](https://raw.githubusercontent.com/geoelements/LearnMPM/main/DesignSafe-Badge.svg)](https://jupyter.designsafe-ci.org/hub/user-redirect/lab/tree/CommunityData/Jupyter%20Notebooks%20for%20Civil%20Engineering%20Courses/University_of_Washington/quoFEM_Example1/BayesianCalibration/quoFEM-Bayesian.ipynb)

 Consider now the observations of the CyDSS experiment in Table 2, that are publicly available on the DesignSafe data depot [4].
-We assume that the observed count of cycles at different CSR values, denoted as $Y_i^m$ $(i = 1,…,6)$, is given by the simulation model predictions and an added Gaussian noise.
+We assume that the observed count of cycles at different CSR values, denoted as *Y_i^m* *(i = 1,…,6)*, is given by the simulation model predictions and an added Gaussian noise.
 The latter captures various inaccuracies such as inherent uncertainty in the phenomenon, the imperfection of our simulation model, and measurement error.
-Given the above assumptions, we can denote the relationship between the data and model prediction, $Y_i(\theta)$, as
+Given the above assumptions, we can denote the relationship between the data and model prediction, *Y_i (theta)*, as

 <!--
 <p align="center">